aws/aws-lc/SECURITY.md

 ### Shared Responsibility Model

 Security is a shared responsibility between AWS-LC and the applications that use it.
-AWS-LC is a general-purpose cryptographic library, and its consumers include s2n-tls and aws-lc-rs.

 AWS-LC is responsible for correctly implementing the cryptographic algorithms and protocols it supports, for keeping secret-dependent operations free of observable timing and memory access variation, for zeroizing key material it owns, and for reporting failures accurately rather than returning a misleading success.